tomdee/calico-docker-prototype/README.md

-Apart from the "orchestration" which is just represented by bash scripts, the above components are all implemented in privileged containers, running in the network namespace.
+Apart from the "orchestration" which is just represented by bash scripts, the above components are all implemented in privileged containers, running in the network namespace of the host.
 These containers are as follows.

 * `felix` contains Felix.
 Although this is production code, the configuration has been changed so Felix polls for a complete resync of endpoint data every